RishiGupta12/SerialPundit/drivers/tty2comKm/README.md

   [hw device]--[hw comport]--[plugin software (process data)]--[virtual comport]--[Existing application]

 ##Features
-- Emulate A plug and play device
+- Emulate a plug and play device
-- Create standard, loopback or custom connected serial devices
+- Create standard, loopback or custom pinout connected serial devices
 - Create/destroy virtual serial ports dynamically (no reboot required)
 - Ports can be created automatically at system boots
 - Serial ports can be deleted even when opened by an application (useful in automated testing)